 Mathematics with Statistics is an in-depth course in statistics and probability.
 Students build on their understanding of probability through Probability Concepts (including Venn diagrams and concepts such as independence and mutually exclusive events) and Probability Distributions (which goes beyond the normal distribution and examines, among others, the Poisson distribution and binomial distribution).
 Students explore statistics through statistical-based reports on Time Series and Bivariate data.
 Optimisation (through Linear Programming and Critical-Path Analysis) is also considered.

 Entry requirement: Students who have 12 or more credits from Level 2 Mathematics and Statistics Achievement Standards (which must include 91264 and 91267) are eligible to take this course.
-Entry may be at the discretion of the Mathematics HoF.

 Achievement Standards offered: (this may change slightly)